googleapis/google-cloud-node/README.md

 #### Allocating IDs (ID generation)

 You can generate IDs without creating entities.
 The following call will create 100 new IDs from the Company kind which exists under the dataset's namespace.
+If no namespace was provided when the dataset was created, the default namespace will be used.

 ~~~~ js
 ds.allocateIds(ds.key('Company', null), 100, function(err, keys) {